-- (j) outline of the basis of design and/or findings of Stability Assessments, including the consequence-to-life category of each slope and retaining wall, - (k) a monitoring schedule detailing requirements for Regular Monitoring of Special Measures where the long-term monitoring of specific measures included in the slope or retaining wall is a design requirement (e.g. ground anchors and designed raking drains are required by the Geotechnical Engineering Office to have long-term monitoring), and - (1) a list of other available documentary information pertaining to the slopes and retaining walls, e.g. geotechnical report.
+- (j) outline of the basis of design and/or findings of Stability Assessments, including the consequence-to-life category of each slope and retaining wall, - (k) detailed rock joint mapping records (for rock slopes with a hard surface cover), - (1) a Monitoring Schedule detailing requirements for Regular Monitoring of Special Measures where the long-term monitoring of specific measures included in the slope or retaining wall is a design requirement (e.g. ground anchors and designed raking drains are required by the Geotechnical Engineering Office to have long-term monitoring), and - (m) a list of other available documentary information pertaining to the slopes and retaining walls, e.g. geotechnical report.

-An indicative format for the Maintenance Manual for man-made slopes and retaining walls is given in Appendix A. The format is also applicable for preparing Maintenance Manual for disturbed terrain features.
-Key aspects of the Maintenance Manual for natural terrain hazard mitigation measures are given in Chapter 7.
+An indicative format for the Maintenance Manual for man-made slopes and retaining walls is given in Appendix A. Key aspects of the Maintenance Manual for natural terrain hazard mitigation measures are given in Chapter 6.